 Komb Green Solutions is a community-based organization formed in 2017 and located in Korogocho, Nairobi, Kenya.
-Korogocho is home to up to 200,000 people and one of the largest slum neighbourhoods in the area.
+Korogocho is home to up to 200,000 people and is one of the largest slum neighborhoods in the area.
 Here Christopher Wairimu, their secretary, shares their story working to create green and safe places along the Nairobi River:

 Our motivation was simple, if we have no clean water and fresh air what will we do?
 So we set out to find a solution.

 Prior to 2017, young people in Korogocho were engaged in all sorts of crime to earn a living.
 A heavy price was paid with 50 of their peers losing their lives as a result of mob justice, gunfights, and police killings.

 In 2017, under a slum upgrading program, a new bridge linking Dandora and Korogocho was constructed as a way of improving mobility.
 The construction of the bridge employed several young people from Korogocho as casual laborers and security officers.
 After the completion of the bridge in January 2018, the young men and women feared they might slide back to a life of crime with a risk of being killed.
 At this juncture, three locals, Mzee Muchina, Dredrick Okinda, and Christopher Waithaka, mobilized other young people in the area to get rid of the dumpsite next to the bridge and along the Nairobi River to create a safe space for ourselves and our community.

 Further, the dumpsite acted as a den for thieves and was a place where drug peddlers and users would hide to do their illegal activities.
 We saw a huge need to create a green and safe space for children to play and for young people to relax without being harassed by police.
 Providing a safe space for women to just rest was the other motivating factor.